-Due to his shockingly-modern and forward thinking style, the brilliant Greek painter is also known as the “Grandfather of Expressionism.”
+Due to his shockingly modern and forward-thinking style, the brilliant Greek painter is also known as the “Grandfather of Expressionism.”

 El Greco began his career painting holy icons

 El Greco (“The Greek”), as the Italians dubbed him, was born Domenikos Theotokopoulos on October 1, 1541 in Heraklion, Crete.
-However, the oil painter spent the largest part of his life in Italy and in Spain, where he created his best-known works.
+However, the oil painter spent the most part of his life in Italy and in Spain, where he created his best-known works.

-Theotokopoulos was trained first as painter, or “writer,” of holy icons.
+Theotokopoulos was trained first as a painter, or “writer,” of holy icons.
 His non-naturalistic style, so very different from the visually softer, Western European style, soon made him stand out from all others working at the time.